hasibzunair/casual-classifier/README.md

    * openCV
    * matplotlib
    * numpy
-   * math

 # Template

-For the training image for KNN and the template for BFMatcher I have used this image. <br />
+For the training image for KNN and the template for BFMatcher I have used the following image. <br />

 ![alt-text-2](https://github.com/hasibzunair/casual-classifier-KNN-BFMatch/blob/master/test_images/train.png")<br />

 # Results

 For the KNN matcher the minimum match count is 195 and for the brute force matcher it is 10.
-Below are the results for different input images which show the match score.
+In case of KNN, matches above 195 is classified as a jackfruit.
+And for brute force, matches above 10 is idenfied as a jackfruit.
+Below are the results for different input images in which both the techniques are applied and results are compared which show the match scores.

 Flann Based KNN Matcher             |  Brute Force Matcher :-------------------------:|:-------------------------: